 1. Foods rich in soluble fiber

-These foods top the list in importance.
+Fiber-rich foods top the list in importance.
 They reduce the absorption of cholesterol from the food that we eat.
 Their importance lies in the fact that these foods lower the LDL cholesterol without lowering the HDL cholesterol.

 Foods rich in soluble fiber are: